bml-research/data_analysis_bml/excel/excel_10_data_analysis_solutions.md

 >Breakfast and Chicken & Fish
 2. Use conditional formatting to check for duplicate food items.
 Use red markup for these.
 Are there any duplicate items?
 >No
-3. Use conditional formatting to indicate a % Dalily Value > 100% for Vitamin A. Which catagory are these items found?
+3. Use conditional formatting to indicate a % Dalily Value > 100% for Vitamin A. Which catagory are these items mainly found?
 > Salads
 4. Use conditional formatting to indicate a % Dalily Value >= 100% for Vitamin C. Use green markup for these.
 Make sure that you include 100%!
-How many items do you find?
+How many items do you find that meet this criteria?
 > 7